hartwigmedical/hmftools/isofox/README.md

 <TO DO>

-### 10. Panel of Normals  <TO DO>
+### 10. Cohort frequency <TO DO>

-We have developed a 'panel of normals' for both novel splice junctions and novel retained introns across a cohort of 1700 samples.
+We have determined a cohort frequency for both novel splice junctions and novel retained introns across a cohort of 1700 samples.
 In this context 'novel' means any splice event that does not exist in an ensembl annotated transcript.
-The panel of normals is created to estimate population level frequencies of each of the 'novel' features.
+The purpose of this is created to estimate population level frequencies of each of the 'novel' features.

 For each novel splice junction  we count
 * Number of unique samples with novel splice junction